Why was William F. Buckley famous?

 Buckley concluded America was dominated by harmful liberal ideas about government, economics, and foreign relations that faced scant opposition from politicians, journalists, or academics.
 In an attempt to correct the imbalance, in 1955 he founded National Review, a magazine dedicated to promoting the alternative philosophy of conservatism.
 Buckley defined conservatism as the desire to conserve the core values of what he called the “American system:” free-market capitalism, unobtrusive government, personal responsibility, and traditional Christian morality.
 It was also an ideology deeply opposed to the totalitarian Communist philosophy of the Soviet Union, and supportive of an aggressively anti-Soviet foreign policy during the Cold War (1945-1990).
 With a talented team of writers and reporters, National Review helped provide leadership, sophistication, and popularity to a style of right-wing thought that had previously been disorganized, obscure, and tainted with allegations of ignorance and bigotry.

-In 1962, Buckley began writing a weekly editorial column that would eventually be published in more than 300 newspapers across the United States, and in 1966 he was given his own talk show, Firing Line, featuring lively discussions of current events.
+In 1962, Buckley began writing a weekly opinion column that would eventually be published in more than 300 newspapers across the United States, and in 1966 he was given his own talk show, Firing Line, featuring lively discussions of current events.
 Interrupted only by an unsuccessful run for mayor of New York in 1968, Buckley continued to write, speak, and debate conservatism for the rest of his life, and played a key role in promoting the careers of Republican politicians like Barry Goldwater (1909-1998) and Ronald Reagan (1911-2004), as well as conservative journalists like George Will (b.
 1941) and David Brooks (b.
 1961).
 By the time of his death, Buckley had authored more than 50 books and thousands of columns on a vast variety of subjects, always stressing common themes of caution, tradition, and liberty.

 What was William F. Buckley like?